jericholab/rdl/Design Overview/Design Overview - Infrared Camera Revision.md

-**Infrared Camera Revision A1 - Design Overview**
+**Infrared Camera Module Revision A2 - Design Overview**
 =======================================
-Copyright: Jericho Laboratory Inc. License: CC-BY-SA-4.0.
+Copyright: Jericho Laboratory Inc.
-Revision: 1.
+License: CC-BY-SA-4.0.

-Warning: The following material is for educational purposes only.
+**Warning**: The following material is for educational purposes only.
 Always refer to the most recent schematic and PCB layout files associated with your product version.

-Safety warning: It is imperative to avoid inhalation of germanium dust due to its potential health hazards.
+**Safety warning**: It is imperative to avoid inhalation of germanium dust due to its potential health hazards.
 Therefore, meticulous care is required during the handling of these optical components.
 The utilization of protective gloves is strongly recommended to minimize direct contact.
 Additionally, adherence to standard operating procedures, including thorough handwashing post-handling, is essential to ensure safety.

-**Table of Contents**
+**Table of Contents**  (UPDATE AT THE END*******)

 1. [GENERAL](#general)
 2. [NOTES APPLICABLE TO THE RDL SUITE](#notes-applicable-to-the-rdl-suite)